Fran3x/FPL_Model/concept.md

 - plots frontend
 - 45 missing rows in nextseason
 - estimate expected minutes
-- refactor to stop using vaastav

-- run global_scraper.py (~6 mins)
-- run global_merger.py
+- use footballers photos to visualize first 11